Bedroom Cleaning Hacks for Improved Sleep

 - Don’t forget the pillows.
-These days a lot of pillows are machine washable but if your current ones are not, think about replacing them with ones that are.
+These days, many pillows are machine washable, but if your current ones are not, think about replacing them with ones that are.

 Mattress and Upholstery Cleaning.

-We suggest that once a year have any upholstery in your bedroom professionally deep cleaned.
-Dang Good Carpet and furnace Cleaning can also add a mattress cleaning service to your carpet or upholstery cleaning, and even throw in (upon request) a free queen size mattress cleaning when you book a steam clean package.
+We suggest that once a year, you get any upholstery in your bedroom professionally deep cleaned.
+Dang Good Carpet and Furnace Cleaning can also add a mattress cleaning service to your carpet or upholstery cleaning, and even throw in (upon request) a free queen-size mattress cleaning when you book a steam cleaning package.

 You definitely want to book that professional mattress cleaning service.
 Your mattress collects hair, sweat, saliva, dead skin and more.
 That dead skin is a feast for dust mites – a colony of mites is a recipe for allergy and asthma attacks.
 Even if you are not prone to asthma, doesn’t the thought of microscopic mites make your skin crawl?
-Sweat and bodily fluids can lead to the growth of yeast, bacteria and mold, conveniently hidden inside your mattress.
-If Fido or kitty sleeps on your bed, your mattress is can also be collecting pet dander and (ewww…brace for it…) ticks.
+Sweat and bodily fluids can lead to the growth of yeast, bacteria and mould, conveniently hidden inside your mattress.
+If Fido or Kitty sleep on your bed, your mattress can also be collecting pet dander and (ewww…brace for it…) ticks.

-Perhaps you think you are fine because you have a mattress cover that you wash frequently and you have no pets, right?
+Perhaps you think you are fine because you have a mattress cover that you wash frequently and have no pets, right?
 Think again.
 Mattresses are notoriously prone to releasing volatile organic compounds (VOCs), which can further interfere with your sleep and health.
-A professional clean not only gets rid of the hair, dander, mites, and sweat, it helps reduce the amount of VOCs.
+A professional clean gets rid of the hair, dander, mites, and sweat and helps reduce the amount of VOCs.